4bdullah7eeshan/homepage/README.md

 ## About

-A responsive homepage designed to adapt seamlessly on a desktop, a tablet, and a mobile.
+[Homepage](https://4bdullah7eeshan.github.io/homepage/) is a prototypical homepage website designed responsively so that it adapts seamlessly on a desktop, a tablet, and a mobile.

 ## Background